DFE-Digital/technical-guidance/guides/default-technology-stack.md

 ### CI/CD pipelines

 DfE Digital [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/) (formerly VSTS) for build and deployment pipelines.
 Configuration is via a YAML definition.
+Access to Azure DevOps can be granted as part of onboarding onto the Cloud Infrastructure Platform.

 ### Containerisation